 National Forest Lands

-The Grand Mesa, Uncompahgre, and Gunnison national forests provide more than 3,500 miles of summer trails just a short drive from Montrose, making for wonderful day trips.
-Hundreds of forest trails will have horseback riders meandering through alpine meadows, crossing creeks and runoffs, and marveling at closeup views of the area’s mountain peaks.
+The Grand Mesa, Uncompahgre, and Gunnison National Forests provide more than 3,500 miles of summer trails just a short drive from Montrose, making for wonderful day trips.
+Hundreds of forest trails will have horseback riders meandering through alpine meadows, crossing creeks and runoffs, and marveling at close-up views of the area’s mountain peaks.
 The forests also provide developed campgrounds with accommodations for horse camping.
 Horses are allowed on hiking trails unless designated as foot trails only.
 The BLM provides detailed information on campgrounds, both online and at the Montrose Public Lands Center (2505 South Townsend Avenue).
 San Juan National Forest also offers phenomenal horseback riding opportunities.

 History and wilderness take intertwining paths when the trails of the Dominguez Canyon Wilderness are explored by horseback.
 The Dominguez Canyon Wilderness lies at the heart of the Dominguez-Escalante National Conservation Area in red rock canyons and high-walled sandstone bluffs.
 Long used by American Indians, the canyon landscapes of this wilderness are stunning both for their unique natural features as well as their ancient rock art.